Borregaard: Legionella epidemic

 In May 2005 there was a legionellosis outbreak in Fredrikstad/Sarpsborg area.
-It was confirmed that an air scrubbers on Borregaard's plant in Sarpsborg, Norway was the source of the worst legionella epidemic in Norwegian history.
-The epidemic spread to at least 56 people, of whom ten died.
+It was confirmed that an air scrubber on Borregaard's plant in Sarpsborg, Norway was the source of the worst legionella epidemic in Norwegian history.
+The epidemic spread to at least 56 people, ten of whom died.

 In 2008 there was a new legionellosis outbreak in Fredrikstad/Sarpsborg area.
-This time it was concluded that the biological treatment plant was connected with both outbreaks.
+This time the conclusion was that the biological treatment plant was connected with both outbreaks.
 The biological treatment plant was immediately shut down.

-A replacement plant, based on different technology, was opened in February 2014.
+A replacement plant based on different technology was opened in February 2014.